Carr's Hall

-Carr's Hall was a historic commercial building located at Terre Haute, Vigo County, Indiana.
+Carr's Hall was a historic commercial building located at Terre Haute, Indiana.
 It was built in 1857, and was a two-story, Italianate style brick building.
 It featured a cast iron storefront on the first story and elaborated pedimented window surrounds on the second.
 It was one of Terre Haute's oldest buildings.
 It has been demolished.

 It was listed on the National Register of Historic Places in 1983.